Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 ### Fields

-Each collection will return, and can be filter by, fields.
+Each collection will return, and can be filtered by, fields.
+Many of the OData record fields are retrieved directly from the input object results.

-Many of the OData Records fields are retrieved directly from the input object results.
-See [here]({{config.site_url}}ai/tools/interaction-panel/input/) for more information about what these variables are.
+See [here]({{config.site_url}}ai/tools/interaction-panel/input/) for more information about what these variables in the input object are.

 ### Analytics